NdamiraJ/Database-Creation-Deletion-and-OEM/README.md

 - Result: OEM returned “Not Implemented” error

-- Cause: OEM Express not supported or mapped in Oracle Free 23c
+- Cause: OEM Express is not supported or mapped in Oracle Free 23c

-- Adaptation: Used SQL Developer queries to simulate OEM functionalit
+- Adaptation: Used SQL Developer queries to simulate OEM functionality

 ## Issues & Solutions